Skip to main content

 • “The simulation works amazingly with little to no bugs and it runs great even with large volumes of water.”

-• “The flooded convenience store level freezes up and locks the game up; I've tried finishing it about 6 times and it freezes every single time, usually around 75-80% completion.”
+• “The flooded convenience store level freezes up and locks the game every single time, usually around 75-80% completion, making it impossible to finish.”

-• “Extremely buggy game; I played on the Steam Deck and had a very laggy experience even on the lowest settings.”
+• “Extremely buggy game, played on Steam Deck with very laggy performance even on lowest settings.”

 • “Restoring a mission mid-way from a save glitches things out to the point where you might as well not bother saving and start over.”